innolitics/rdm/rdm/init/documents/software_plan.md

 # Risk Management Process

-# Configuration Management Process

 # Problem Resolution Process

-## Prepare Problem Report
+## Prepare Problem Report Activity

-Problem reports are stored as Github Issues tagged with the `problem` label.
+Problem reports are stored as Github issues tagged with the `problem` label.

 When creating a new problem report, include in the issue description:

+{# TODO: add "steps to recreate" #}

 - The type of problem
 - The scope of the problem
 - The criticality of the problem
 - Any relevant relevant information that can be used to investigate the problem{% if system.auditor_notes %} [9.1]{% endif %}.

+{# TODO add examples and guidance regarding type, scope, and criticality; see [9.1] #}

+**Input:** Feedback from users or other members of the development team.

+**Output:** Properly formatted and labeled Github issues.

-## Investigate Problem
+## Investigate Problem Activity

-The software developer assigned to the problem report should:

-- Investigate the problem and if possible identify the cause and record it in comments in the Github issue
+1. Investigate the problem and if possible identify the cause and record it in comments in the Github issue.
-- Evaluate the problem’s relevance to safety using the software risk management process
+2. Evaluate the problem's relevance to safety using the software risk management process {# TODO: add more details about this #}
-- Document the outcome of the investigation and evaluation; and
+3. Document the outcome of the investigation and evaluation
-- Create a Github issue tagged with the label `request` for actions needed to correct the problem, or document the rationale for taking no action{% if system.auditor_notes %} [9.2]{% endif %}.
+4. Create a Github issue tagged with the label `request` for actions needed to correct the problem (also include an issue reference to the problem report{% if system.auditor_notes %} [8.2.4.b]{% endif %}), or document the rationale for taking no action{% if system.auditor_notes %} [9.2]{% endif %}.

-## Advise Relevant Parties

-# Documents

-1. Software Development Plan (this document)
-2. Risk Management File

-# Definitions

-Many of these definitions were taken from IEC62304:2006.

-#### Process

-a set of interrelated or interacting activities that transform inputs into outputs

-#### Activity

-a set of one or more interrelated or interacting tasks

-#### Task

-a single piece of work that needs to be done

-NOTE we do not explicitly demarcate tasks in this document

-#### Software System

-integrated collection of software items organized to accomplish a specific function or set of functions

-#### Software Item

-any identifiable part of a computer program

-NOTE Three terms identify the software decomposition.
-The top level is the software system.
-The lowest level that is not further decomposed is the software unit.
-All levels of composition, including the top and bottom levels, can be called software items.
-A software system, then, is composed of one or more software items, and each software item is composed of one or more software units or decomposable software items.
-The responsibility is left to the manufacturer to provide the definition and granularity of the software items and software units.

-#### Software Unit

-software item that is not subdivided into other items

-#### SOUP

-**software of unknown provenance (acronym)**

-software item that is already developed and generally available and that has not been developed for the purpose of being incorporated into the medical device (also known as "off-the-shelf software") or software previously developed for which adequate records of the development processes are not available

-# References

-1. IEC62304:2006
+5. Look through recent problem reports and attempt to identify any adverse trends.
+E.g., look to identify certain software items that are failing consistently or have similar causes.
+If any trends can be identified, be sure the change requests reverse these trends{% if system.auditor_notes %} [9.6]{% endif %}.

+{# TODO: add unit tests to reproduce the failure #}

+**If the problem affects devices that have been released, the software developer will make sure management is aware of the situation and has enough information to decide whether and how to notify affected parties{% if system.auditor_notes %} [9.3]{% endif %}.**

+**Input:** Github issue containing relevant details about the problem.

+**Output:** Details about the problem investigation documented in the problem report and either unapproved change requests or justification as to why change requests weren't necessary.

+## Implement Change Requests

+Once the change requests have been approved, implement them according to our change control process{% if system.auditor_notes %} [9.4]{% endif %}.

+**Input:** Approved change requests

+**Output:** Code changes required to implement change requests

+**Output Verification:** Ensure code changes:

+- all of the change requests have been implemented and merged into the `master` branch
+- the original problem is fixed and the problem report closed
+- any adverse trends have been reversed{% if system.auditor_notes %} [9.7]{% endif %}.

+{% if system.safety_class != "A" %}
+{% if system.auditor_notes %}[We presume that if our integration tests and system tests are passing, no new problems were introduced, per 9.7.d]{% endif %}
+{% endif %}

+{# TODO: be sure 9.8 is addressed #}

 # Appendix A - Guidance